-'''

-(16) a. \lambda xio. farmer x \wedge i[d]o \wedge \mathsf{donkey}(od) \wedge \mathsf{owns} x(od)

-b. \lambda xio. beats x(id) \wedge i = o
+(17) a. $\lambda x io.$ farmer $x \wedge i[d]o \wedge \text{donkey}(od) \wedge \text{owns } x(od)$ b. $\lambda x io.$ beats $x(id) \wedge i = o$

-'''

-In the restrictor, (16a), the indefinite a donkey introduces the discourse referent d and makes sure it picks out a donkey.
+In the restrictor, (17a), the indefinite a donkey introduces the discourse referent d and makes sure it picks out a donkey.
 The variable x ranges over individuals; its value must be a farmer who owns the donkey in question.
-It is the job of the embedding determiner to pass on the assignments obtained in this way to the nuclear scope, (16b), which examines each assignment as to whether the farmer beats the donkey picked out by d.
+In a dynamic setting, it is the job of the embedding determiner to pass on the assignments obtained in this way to the nuclear scope, (17b), which examines each assignment as to whether the farmer beats the donkey picked out by d.

-This sketch leaves open what happens if a farmer owns two or more donkeys.
-In such a case, the restrictor will have a different output assignment for each donkey the farmer owns.
-The question arises whether the nuclear scope of every should process only one of these assignments picked at random or all of them.
-Generalized quantifiers can be lifted into the dynamic setting in two ways, each corresponding to one of these options (Chierchia 1995).
+This sketch leaves open what happens when the restrictor encounters a farmer who owns two or more donkeys.
+In such a case, it will relate one and the same input assignment to several output assignments, a different one for each donkey the farmer owns.
+The question arises whether the embedding determiner should require that its nuclear scope apply to only one of these output assignments, or to all of them.
+Static determiners can be lifted into the dynamic setting in two ways, each corresponding to one of these options (Chierchia 1995).

 We propose that both options are operative in the semantics of donkey sentences.
-An embedding determiner like every, no or exactly two checks whether they both lead to the same outcome.
+An embedding determiner like every, no, or exactly two checks whether they both lead to the same outcome.
 If they do, the sentence as a whole is assigned that outcome as a classical truth value; otherwise, it receives the truth value neither.

-Our proposal is independently motivated by the findings in Experiment A3 of Križ & Chemla 2015, who asked participants to evaluate the truth of sentences like (17) with respect to pictures that involved four cells, all filled with shapes of different colors.
+Our proposal is independently motivated by the findings in Experiment A3 of Križ & Chemla 2015, which asked participants to evaluate the truth of sentences like (18) with respect to pictures that involved four cells, all filled with circles of different colors.

-(17) In exactly 2 of the 4 cells, the shapes are blue.
+(18) In exactly 2 of the 4 cells, the circles are blue.

-The embedded plural definite the shapes are blue is the source of trivalence in this example.
-It is true in cells that contain only blue shapes ("all-blue cells"), false in cells that contain no blue shapes ("no-blue cells") and neither true nor false in cells that contain both blue and non-blue shapes ("mixed cells").
-Križ & Chemla ran their experiment to determine the way in which this trivalent behavior projects to sentence (17).
+The plural definite in the subject of the circles are blue is the source of trivalence in this example.
+It is true in cells that contain only blue circles ("all-blue cells"), false in cells that contain no blue circles ("no-blue cells") and neither true nor false in cells that contain both blue and non-blue circles ("mixed cells").
+Križ & Chemla ran their experiment to determine the way in which this trivalent behavior projects to sentence (18) as a whole.
 To this purpose, they varied the number of cells on display of each type, holding the sentence constant, and they gave participants the answer options completely true, completely false, and neither.
-On the whole, participants who saw two all-blue and two non-blue cells judged (17) completely true; those who were shown fewer than two cells with any blue shapes in them judged it completely false, as did those who saw more than two all-blue cells; and they judged (17) neither true nor false when exactly two cells had any blue shapes, but at most one of these cells was all-blue.
-In other words, whenever both (18a) and (18b) have the same truth value in a given scenario, participants judged (17) to have that truth value, and otherwise they judged (17) neither true nor false.
+On the whole, participants who saw two all-blue and two non-blue cells judged (18) completely true; those who were shown fewer than two cells with any blue circles in them judged it completely false, as did those who saw more than two all-blue cells; and participants judged (18) neither true nor false when exactly two cells had any blue circles, but at most one of these cells was all-blue.
+As Križ & Chemla note, this pattern can be described succinctly by using the following two sentences (which were not shown to the participants).
+In any scenario where these two sentences have the same truth value (either both true or both false), participants judged (18) to have that truth value, and otherwise participants judged (18) neither true nor false.

-- (18) a.
-In exactly 2 of the 4 cells, all the shapes are blue. - b.
-In exactly 2 of the 4 cells, at least some of the shapes are blue.
+- (19) a.
+In exactly 2 of the 4 cells, all the circles are blue. - b.
+In exactly 2 of the 4 cells, at least some of the circles are blue.